 - flushed skin

-- mood changes
+- mood swings

 Risks Of Long-Term Tramadol Abuse

-Other risks of long-term tramadol abuse may include:
+Health risks of long-term tramadol abuse include:

 - chronic constipation